shezi/airmtp/README.md

 # airmtp -- Wireless download from your MTP-enabled devices

+**Please note**: This is a copy of the repository originally found on [testcams.com].
+I am not the original maintainer, and as such I cannot offer much advice on this code, the protocols or the project.

 # original readme

 Airmtp is a command line application to do MTP transfers from Canon, Nikon, Sony and other cameras to your computer.